hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 * `name` - (Required) Specifies the Name of the Private Service Connection.
 Changing this forces a new resource to be created.

-* `is_manual_connection` - (Required) Does the Private Link Endpoint require Manual Approval from the remote resource owner?
+* `is_manual_connection` - (Required) Does the Private Endpoint require Manual Approval from the remote resource owner?
 Changing this forces a new resource to be created.

--> **NOTE:** If you are trying to connect the Private Link Endpoint to a remote resource without having the correct RBAC permissions on the remote resource set this value to `true`.
+-> **NOTE:** If you are trying to connect the Private Endpoint to a remote resource without having the correct RBAC permissions on the remote resource set this value to `true`.

-* `private_connection_resource_id` - (Required) The ID of the Private Link Enabled Remote Resource which this Private Link Endpoint should be connected to.
+* `private_connection_resource_id` - (Required) The ID of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
 Changing this forces a new resource to be created.

-* `subresource_names` - (Optional) A list of subresource names which the Private Link Endpoint is able to connect to.
+* `subresource_names` - (Optional) A list of subresource names which the Private Endpoint is able to connect to.
 Changing this forces a new resource to be created.

 -> Several possible values for this field are shown below, however this is not extensive: